tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 ---
 layout: post
 lang: en
-title: yourboyfriendsucks! and the Guangzhou Connection: The Band That Accidentally Built a Scene
+title: "yourboyfriendsucks! and the Guangzhou Connection: The Band That Accidentally Built a Scene"
 date: 2024-05-19
 categories:
   - texts